Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

 CHASTE DEVELOPER INSTALLATION GUIDE

-First define the folder where you want to install the libraries which Chaste depends on, e.g. export CHASTE_LIBS=~/chaste-libs
+First define the folder where you want to install the libraries which Chaste depends on, for example, export CHASTE_LIBS=/home/scratch/chaste-libs

 If it doesn't already exist, create this directory: mkdir $CHASTE_LIBS